-Integrate System Center Configuration Manager with Update Management
+Deploy updates to Microsoft Endpoint Configuration Manager clients with Update Management

-Customers who have invested in System Center Configuration Manager to manage PCs, servers, and mobile devices also rely on its strength and maturity in managing software updates as part of their software update management (SUM) cycle.
+Customers who have invested in Microsoft Endpoint Configuration Manager to manage PCs, servers, and mobile devices also rely on its strength and maturity in managing software updates as part of their software update management (SUM) cycle.

 You can report and update managed Windows servers by creating and pre-staging software update deployments in Configuration Manager, and get detailed status of completed update deployments using the Update Management solution.
 If you use Configuration Manager for update compliance reporting but not for managing update deployments with your Windows servers, you can continue reporting to Configuration Manager while security updates are managed with the Update Management solution.

 - You must have the Update Management solution added to your Automation account.

 - Windows servers currently managed by your Configuration Manager environment also need to report to the Log Analytics workspace that also has the Update Management solution enabled.

 - This feature is enabled in Configuration Manager current branch version 1606 and higher.
 To integrate your Configuration Manager central administration site or a stand-alone primary site with Azure Monitor logs and import collections, review Connect Configuration Manager to Azure Monitor logs.

 - Windows agents must either be configured to communicate with a Windows Server Update Services (WSUS) server or have access to Microsoft Update if they don't receive security updates from Configuration Manager.